confidential & free consultation

 California law does not require employers to provide employees with vacation pay.
 Most employers, however, do provide employees with the benefit of vacation pay.
 When they do, California law treats the accrued vacation pay under the employer’s policy as the employee’s wages.
 This means employees are owed all accrued and unused vacation time when their employment ends with the employer.

-If you feel you have been unlawfully denied vacation pay in California, contact our office today for a free consultation and vacation pay analysis.
+If you feel you have been unlawfully denied vacation pay in California, contact our office today for a free consultation and vacation pay analysis at Mara Law Firm.

 If you are in need of employment litigation attorney in California or have been injured overseas while under a military contract and are in need of a defense base act attorney.
 Please fill out the form below and contact us immediately for a FREE consultation.